wrtnlabs/autobe-example-todo-openai-gpt-4.1/docs/ERD.md

 "todo_list_todos" {
   String id PK
   String todo_list_user_id FK
-  String title
-  String description "nullable"
+  String content
   DateTime due_date "nullable"
-  Boolean is_completed
+  Boolean completed
+  DateTime completed_at "nullable"
   DateTime created_at
   DateTime updated_at
-  DateTime completed_at "nullable"
 }
+"todo_list_audit_logs" {
+  String id PK
+  String todo_list_admin_id FK
+  String todo_list_user_id FK
+  String todo_list_todo_id FK
+  String action
+  String rationale "nullable"
+  DateTime created_at
+}
+"todo_list_audit_logs" }o--|| "todo_list_todos" : todo
 ```

 ### `todo_list_todos`

-Represents individual todo items within the Todo List application.
-Each
-record is tied to the user who owns it, and includes all necessary
-business fields to support creation, editing, filtering, sorting,
-completion state, and administrative moderation.
-Tracks all
-workflow/audit fields required by business (timestamps, status,
-ownership) and enables both end-user and admin scenarios as defined by
-business rules.
-User ownership enforced by a foreign key to the already
-existing 'todo_list_user' table.
-No soft-delete, all deletions are
-permanent; no historical snapshot/version tables required for MVP.
+Represents individual tasks (todos) created and owned by users.
+Each todo
+can have content (with a business rule of maximum 255 characters),
+optional due date, and a completed status.
+Only the owner (or an admin)
+can view, edit, mark complete/incomplete, or delete each todo.
+This table
+supports per-user task management, access enforcement, and core
+productivity operations.
+Cross-references todo_list_users for ownership
+linkage.

 Properties as follows:

 - `id`: Primary Key.
 - `todo_list_user_id`
-  > Belonged user's [todo_list_user.id](#todo_list_user).
-Establishes todo ownership and
+  > Owner user's [todo_list_users.id](#todo_list_users).
+Indicates which user this todo
-  > enforces per-user access control.
+  > belongs to.
-- `title`
+- `content`
-  > Title of the todo item.
-Required field, used for display and search.
-  > Maximum 255 characters, trimmed of leading/trailing whitespace.
+  > The textual content of the todo.
+Maximum 255 characters, trimmed of
-- `description`
-  > Optional details about the todo item.
-Maximum 2000 characters.
-Trimmed of
-  > whitespace, supports search and filtering.
+  > whitespace, must not be empty or only whitespace.
+Validated business
+  > rules (no control characters, required).
 - `due_date`
-  > Optional due date by which the todo should be completed.
-Must be today or
+  > Optional due date for the todo, null if not set.
+If present, must be an
-  > a future date.
-Used for filtering overdue and upcoming todos.
-- `is_completed`
-  > Completion status.
-True if todo is complete, false otherwise.
-Used for
-  > filtering and status toggling.
+  > ISO date not before creation date.
-- `created_at`
+- `completed`
+  > Whether the todo has been marked as completed.
+Defaults to false on
+  > creation, toggled by user action.
-  > Timestamp for when the todo was created.
-Set automatically at creation.
+- `completed_at`: Timestamp when the todo was marked as completed.
+Null if not completed.
-  > Used for sorting and audit.
+- `created_at`: When this todo was created.
 - `updated_at`
-  > Timestamp of the last modification to the todo (edit, status change,
+  > Timestamp of the last modification to this todo (edit, status change,
   > etc).

-Set automatically by system.
+### `todo_list_audit_logs`

+Records all admin-initiated actions affecting any user's todos, such as
+viewing or deleting a user's todo for compliance or security purposes.
+Captures admin username, affected user, target todo, admin action (enum:
+'view', 'delete'), rationale (optional free text), and audit timestamp.
+Supports privacy compliance, monitoring, and traceability in accordance
+with business and legal policy.

+Properties as follows:

+- `id`: Primary Key.
+- `todo_list_admin_id`: Admin's [todo_list_admins.id](#todo_list_admins) who performed the action.
-- `completed_at`
+- `todo_list_user_id`
-  > Timestamp marking completion of the todo.
-Null if incomplete; set to time
-  > when marked complete.
-Allows audit/history funding and business logic for
+  > Target user's [todo_list_users.id](#todo_list_users) whose todo was affected or
-  > reporting.
+  > accessed.
+- `todo_list_todo_id`: Target todo's [todo_list_todos.id](#todo_list_todos) affected by the admin action.
+- `action`: Admin action type on the todo.
+Enum: 'view', 'delete'.
+- `rationale`
+  > Optional explanation or justification text for the admin action.
+Free
+  > text field; null allowed for non-sensitive actions.
+- `created_at`: Timestamp when this audit log entry was created.